xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Cli.CliMessage.md

 ## CliMessage.TotalWork Property

-The total work that is to be done by this CLI tool invocation.
+The total work that is to be done by this command line tool invocation.

 ```csharp
 public long TotalWork { get; set; }